 It’s easy for a kid in his early 20s to be angry because he doesn’t really understand how challenging life is.
 Also, it’s easier to focus on the things that you missed out on or made you feel bad.

-It’s always easier to remember the bad you experienced, but it takes perspective and maturity to appreciate the bad that you *didn’t* experience because of your parents.
+It’s always easier to remember the bad you experienced, the childhood wounds, but it takes perspective and maturity to appreciate the bad that you *didn’t* experience because of your parents.

-Outside of outright abuse, most of their mistakes are simply trade-offs and personality flaws.
-The closer to a fully autonomous human you become, the more you become aware of certain things that could be better.
+Other than dealing with truly abusive parents, most of their mistakes are simply trade-offs and personality flaws.
+Adult children of childhood trauma take a while to realize this, but eventually, you become aware of certain things that could have been better.